timboudreau/shutesburybroadband/broadbandFaq.md

 Yes!
 Apply on the [mailing list via the town website](http://www.shutesbury.org/broadband).

 **Are we doing GPON or Active Ethernet?**
-That is not decided at present, but the broadband committee has been leaning in the direction of recommending GPON.
+That is not decided at present, but the Broadband Committee has been leaning in the direction of recommending GPON.
 The difference between the two is this:

  - With active ethernet, there is one fiber that runs from each home all the way to the "Point of Presence" (POP) (the connection that brings internet traffic to and from town) - everybody gets their own fiber
  - With GPON, the design looks like hubs and spokes - there are passive splitters, and the network fans out from various points